hermanbanken/rp/shared.markdown

 ## The evaluation model: to push or pull
 Each reactive programming language or framework has an _evaluation model_, responsible for propagating changes.
 This evaluation model of a reactive system is mostly hidden to the user, but it influences the performance and the capabilities that the system offers.
 Choosing the right language or framework thus requires at least some knowledge of the internal evaluation models.
 Generally two paradigms exist: _push_ and _pull_.
-In this section we explains both their advantages and disadvantages, and use cases.
+Lets explains both their advantages and disadvantages, and use cases.

 When propagating changes in a reactive system, either of the two parties can be in charge of initiating the propagation.
 Either the sources send (push) values to their dependants or the dependants request (pull) the values from their sources.
 Don't be confused: the data always originates at the source and flows to destination, but who is responsible is what changes.